tommyvange/bentopdf/README.md

 - **Convert to PDF/A**: Convert PDFs to the PDF/A archival format.
 - **Edit PDF Content**: Directly edit text and other content within your PDF.
 - **Linearize PDF**: Optimize PDFs for fast web viewing.
+- **PDF to Office**: Converts PDF files into editable Word, Excel, and PowerPoint formats.
+- **Office to PDF**: Converts Word, Excel, and PowerPoint documents into optimized PDFs.

 Contributions and discussions on the roadmap are welcome!
 Join the conversation via [Discord](https://discord.gg/q42xWQmJ).